FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th May 2024.md

 Circulated, report of the Director, Rural, Community and Culture Development dated

-15th May, 2024, enclosing Progress Report on Working towards an Autism-Friendly Limerick.--- 12
+15th May, 2024, enclosing Progress Report on Working towards an Autism-Friendly Limerick.
+---
+12

 Members welcomed the progress report and acknowledged the work Limerick City and